breezy11/simple-programs/README.md

 # simple-programs

-This is a repository containing all the simple programs I've created.
+This is a repository containing all the simple programs I haven't deleted.

 ## cross-the-road